MAHDTech/nix-config/nixos/system/config/virtualisation/incus/NOTES.md

 Obtain the Cluster tokens by running the following;

+1. Update the nix flake with `joined = true` for **ONLY** the bootstrap server.
-1. Run `./scripts/incus-hypervisors.sh --create` script.
+1. Run `./scripts/incus-hypervisors.sh --create` script to bootstrap the cluster.

+NOTES:

+- Bootstrap server should have no errors in the `incus-preseed` service
+- Member servers are expected to complain about `missing ServerName` at this stage.

 #### Stage 2 (Cluster Joining)

-Join the cluster using the tokens by running the following;
+Join the member servers to the cluster using the tokens by running the following;

+1. Update the nix flake with `joined = true` for **ALL** member servers in the config.
-1. Update the nix flake with the `clusterToken` for the member servers captured from stage 1.
+1. Update the nix flake with the `clusterToken = "..."` for the member servers captured from stage 1.
 1. Run `./scripts/incus-hypervisors.sh --join` script.

+NOTES:

+- Bootstrap server should have no errors in the `incus-preseed` service
+- Member servers will perform a data wipe prior to joining the cluster.
+- Verify cluster membership by running `incus cluster list` on the bootstrap server.

 #### Stage 3 (Finalise)

 After verifying the members have joined successfully, run the following;

-1. Update the nix flake with `joined = true` for **ALL** servers in the config.
+1. Update the nix flake with `clusterToken = null` for all member servers
 1. Run `./scripts/incus-hypervisors.sh --apply` script.

 #### Stage 4.
 (Login and configure)